Skip to main content

 Cost: Free

 This free four-week program for rising high school seniors explores artificial intelligence through classroom instruction, research projects, lectures, and engagement with the nation’s leading tech companies.
-Students will also participate in college prep and readiness seminars focused on everything from admissions to financial aid to social-emotional well-being.
+Students will also participate in college prep and readiness seminars focused on college application preparation.

 Dates: